-A medieval castle keep was a kind of fortified tower that had central importance in the defence of the castle.
-It also served the purpose of imprisoning political prisoners since it was considered one of the most impenetrable castle parts.
-Medieval Castle Keeps became to be constructed with castles after the Norman Conquest of England in 1066 when Motte and Bailey castles gained prominence.
+A castle keep was a kind of fortified tower that had central importance in the defence of the castle.
+It could also serve the purpose of imprisoning political prisoners since it was considered one of the most impenetrable castle parts in a dungeon located on lower levels.

 A Medieval castles keep was among those castle parts whose charge was not permanently given to a single person.
 This was because a medieval castle keep could serve different purposes at different times.
 When it was used for defence purposes, its charge would be given to the knight responsible for defence.
 Similarly, in other cases, its change would be shifted over to someone overlooking storage or managing the living quarters.

-A medieval castle keep, just like many other castle parts, served multiple purposes.
+The Castle keep just like many other castle parts, served multiple purposes.
 The most obvious purpose was to act as the residence of the lord of the castle.
-For this, the top most portion of the keep was reserved.
+For this, the top portion of the keep was reserved.
 The bottom part of the keep was generally reserved for storage while the middle one was the great hall.

 During the middle medieval times, it was common to make the medieval castle keeps from wood.
 However, during the late medieval times, medieval castle keeps also began to be constructed with stone.
-The keep made of wood was always in a danger of catching fire in case of an attack while keeps made of stone would be more secure.
+The keep made of wood was always in danger of catching fire in case of an attack while keeps made of stone would be more secure.
 However, these latter types of medieval castle keeps were hard to construct and came at a considerably higher cost.